Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Introduction

 \section{Introduction}

-In past years, input attribution (IA) methods, e.g., gradient norm~\cite{simonyan-etal-2014-saliency, li-etal-2016-visualizing}, have typically been employed in the natural language processing (NLP) field to interpret input--output associations exploited by neural NLP models~\cite{vinyals-and-le-2015-neural, li-etal-2016-diversity}.
-Such IA approaches are now somewhat outdated because of the rise of large language models (LLMs) and mechanistic interpretability (MI) communities~\cite{olah2020zoom,bereska2024mechanistic}, where the general aim is to understand the internal mechanism of LLMs and control their behaviors by intervening in their internal representations or weight parameters rather than elucidating their input-output associations.
-Despite the enriched scope of modern interpretability research, such rapid progress has missed some intriguing questions bridging the IA and MI eras: in particular, \textit{do conventional IA methods still empirically work in the modern NLP setting, specifically in the context of LLMs and in-context learning (ICL)?}
+In the natural language processing (NLP) field, input attribution (IA) methods, e.g., relying on gradient norm~\cite{simonyan-etal-2014-saliency, li-etal-2016-visualizing}, have typically been employed to interpret input--output associations exploited by neural NLP models~\cite{vinyals-and-le-2015-neural, li-etal-2016-diversity}.
+Recently, as large language models (LLMs) and mechanistic interpretability (MI) research~\cite{olah2020zoom,bereska2024mechanistic} has gained attention, the research focus is leaning toward understanding the \textit{circuits} within LLMs by intervening in their internal representations and information flow.
+Despite the enriched scope of research, such rapid progress has missed some intriguing questions bridging the IA and MI eras: in particular, \textit{do conventional IA methods still empirically work in the modern NLP setting, specifically with LLMs and in-context learning (ICL)?}

-In this paper, we perform a systematic, controlled evaluation of IA methods in interpreting the inductive reasoning process of LLMs in ICL~\cite{brown-etal-2020-learners} --- \textit{Can IA methods interpret the example in a few-shot prompt that most influenced LLMs' inductive learning of the task?} This question is worth investigating for several reasons.
-First, input attribution would still serve as a necessary and sufficient explanation in typical practical cases.
-Some users might simply seek which part of the context is heavily referred to by an LLM system; here, its detailed internal processes identified by MI methods will be rather redundant.
+In this paper, we revisit IA methods in interpreting LLM-based ICL~\cite{brown-etal-2020-learners}.
+Specifically, we assess how well IA methods can track the most influential example in a few-shot examples.
+This question is worth investigating for several reasons.
+First, input attribution would still serve as a necessary and sufficient explanation in typical practical cases; some users might simply seek which part of the context is heavily referred to by an LLM system rather than LLMs' internal processes identified by MI methods.
+Second, the modern NLP setting, specifically ICL, differs from the conventional settings where IA methods have been tested --- identifying the input-output association within a specific instance ($X_k$, $y_k$).
+In contrast, applying IA methods to the entire ICL input (few-shot examples) entails tracking the model's \textit{learning} process over these instances as well as the pure input-output association within a specific target instance.
+This involves the interpretation of which \textit{example} among the demonstrations [$(X_1,y_1), \cdots, (X_{k-1},y_{k-1})$] contributed to identifying the targeted task/rule and then answering a target question $X_k$.
+This is rather a type of instance-based interpretation of neural models~\cite{wachter-etal-2017-conterfactual, charpiat-etal-2019-input, hanawa-etal-2021-evaluation}, and it has been little explored such interpretation is feasible with IA methods.